Sudanese Armed Forces: Joint Integrated Units (2005–2011)

-After Al-Bashir's fall (2019-onwards)
+After al-Bashir's fall (2019–2023)

 On 11 April 2019, the Sudanese Armed Forces launched a coup against Omar al-Bashir after months of protests against his rule.
 On 3 June 2019, the Sudanese Armed Forces, led by the Rapid Support Forces carried out the Khartoum massacre, leaving over 128 people dead.

-Article 10.(a) of the August 2019 Draft Constitutional Declaration stated that the mixed civilian–military "Sovereignty Council [was] the head of state, the symbol of its sovereignty and unity, and the Supreme Commander of the armed forces, Rapid Support Forces, and other uniformed forces."
+Article 10.(a) of the August 2019 Draft Constitutional Declaration states that the mixed civilian–military "Sovereignty Council is the head of state, the symbol of its sovereignty and unity, and the Supreme Commander of the armed forces, Rapid Support Forces, and other uniformed forces."
 Article 34.(a) states that the "armed forces and Rapid Support Forces are a national military institution that protect the unity and sovereignty of the nation" and Article 34.(b) states that the relationship between the military institution and executive authority is to be organised by the "Armed Forces Law and the Rapid Support Forces Law".

 On 28 October 2019, the chair of the Sovereignty Council, Abdel Fattah al-Burhan, issued a decree appointing a new military top-level command, called the General Staff, including Lt.
-Gen. Mohamed Osmana al-Hassan as Chief of General Satff; Lt.
+Gen. Mohamed Osmana al-Hassan as Chief of General Staff; Lt.
 Gen. Abdallah al-Matari Hamid, Inspector General of the Armed Forces; several Deputy Chiefs of Staff; Lt.
 Gen. Essam Mohamed-Hassan Karar as commander-in-chief of the land forces; Rear Admiral Mahjoub Bushra Ahmed Rahma as commander of the naval forces; Lt.
-Gen.l Essam al-Din Said Koko as commander-in-chief of the Air Force (and Major General Abdel Khair Abdallah Nasser Darjam as Commander of the Air Defense Forces).
+Gen. Essam al-Din Said Koko as commander-in-chief of the Air Force; and Major General Abdel Khair Abdallah Nasser Darjam as Commander of the Air Defence Forces.
 Sudan Tribune interpreted the changes in military leadership as a strategy by al-Burhan to "tighten his grip on the army after the removal of Islamist generals."

+Sudanese Civil War (2023–present)

+Since the outbreak of the Sudanese Civil War, the armed forces have garnered increasing popular support against the Rapid Support Forces from the Sudanese population, even from the staunchest critics of the military.
+The conflict has also deepened the SAF's reliance on Islamist networks, which have mobilized civilians through popular resistance brigades.
+The al-Bara' ibn Malik Battalion in particular has been supporting the SAF on the Khartoum front lines.

+On 6 May 2025, Sudan government cut diplomatic ties with the UAE, declaring the country a “state of aggression”.
+The decision was taken considering the bombing in Port Sudan by the RSF using strategic and suicide drones.
+The Sudanese government criticized the UAE was by for supplying advanced strategic weapons to the RSF and committing aggression against Sudan for over 2 years.
+Sudan’s Defense Minister Yassin Ibrahim said they were also withdrawing the Sudanese embassy and consulate general from the Emirates.